D45putspin/Orders-demo/README.md

 Whenever you create a card you have to send a action, this action can be "setDiscount" or "sendMail" on set discount when paying the order value gets 10% discount on send Mail, a "email is sent" to the user

+## Info

+Admin User is created when app starts if theres no admin in DB

 - Author - [Tiago Moreira](https://github.com/D45putspin)